Shadowpatriot9/Capitalis/README.md

 # Capitalis

 ## Introduction
 This is a turn-based business tycoon game via a CLI developed in C++.
-It's mainly a project for me to continue development as consistent as I can get it on a daily basis, but you know; it's a game so just have with it :)
+It's mainly a project for me to continue development as consistent as I can get it on a daily basis, but you know; it's a game at the end of the day, so just have at it :)

 ## Installation
 1. Clone repo